cchdo/exchange/docs/common.rst

 Parameter names are :unicode_info:`,` seperated values that define the columns the exchange file will contain.
 The names must be unique, capitalized, contain no empty fields, and not end with a trailing comma.
-The parameter names must contain only UTF-8 encoded code points in the range U+0021 to U+007E except a :unicode_info:`,`.
+The parameter names must contain only code points in the range U+0021 to U+007E except a :unicode_info:`,`.
 A trailing comma, or a comma that occurs at the end of the line with nothing else after it, MUST NOT be included on the parameter line.
 Certain parameter names, or parameter combinations, are required to be present.
 See the respective sections on :ref:`bottle required headers` and :ref:`CTD required headers` for information specific to each format.

 The unit line contains information for the units of each parameter listed in the parameter line.
 The unit line, like the parameters, are comma seperated values.
-Like the parameter names, units must contain only UTF-8 encoded code points in the range U+0021 to U+007E except a comma (U+002C).
+Like the parameter names, units must contain only code points in the range U+0021 to U+007E except a :unicode_info:`,`.
 A trailing comma MUST NOT be included in the unit line.
 Units may contain empty fields if the parameter has no units.
 Units for a paramter must be in the same column as that paramter, essentialy, the sname number of commas occur before the parameter name and its unit.